Horse Racing Market Movers - Today’s Best Backed Horses

 Stay updated with today’s horse racing market movers - the best-backed horses of the day.

-We list the best-backed horses of the day - indicating they have received significant betting support.
+We list the best-backed horses of the day on the major betting sites - indicating they have received significant betting support.

 And don’t forget to explore our free bets page to discover the best current betting offers, along with access to betting odds and racecards for comprehensive insights into today’s horse racing action.

-- The each-way cash has come for the Michael Herrington-trained Soames Forsyte at Southwell this afternoon.
+- The each-way cash has come for the Nicky Henderson-trained Joyeuse in the County Hurdle at Cheltenham today.

 Latest Horse Racing Tips, Stats & Trends